 Brussels, 17 th July 2009

-Mergers: Commission approves proposed acquisition of Saeco by Philips
+Mergers: Commission clears Pfizer's proposed acquisition of Wyeth, subject to conditions

-The Commission therefore concluded that the proposed concentration would not raise competition concerns.
+In view of these commitments, the Commission concluded that the transaction would no longer raise competition concerns.

 More information on the case will be available at: